Zubi-io/Project-Ideas/README.md

 # 👋 About
 Zubi is a 21st-century emerging technology company, wherein we take students on a journey that educates, transforms and enables them to apply exponential technologies and a growth mindset towards the world.
-We are building **'India's largest Emerging Tech community'** with the vision to empower millions towards new-age skills and technologies.
+We are building **'India's largest Emerging Tech community'** with the vision to empower millions towards new-age skills and technologies. <br>
 If you are not sure about how/where to get started for the opensource community program then do checkout https://github.com/Zubi-io/start-here and make sure to read it thoroughly.

 # 🚀Project-Ideas